Spin superfluidity and magnon BEC: Magnon BEC in magnetic trap and MIT bag

+Both in experiments and in the numerical simulations in \cite{Autti2012}, all the length scales were of the same order, and thus no really small parameter was available, which could justify the scaling law.
+The true scaling behavior may only appear in some limit cases.
+For example, in the vessel rotating with angular velocity $\Omega$ in a vortex-free state in the regime $R_0\gg R \gg \xi_v \gg \xi_H$ (where $\xi_v$ is the healing length related to counterflow $|{\bf v}_s-{\bf v}_n|=\Omega R$) one may expect that the main contribution comes from the orientational effect of the counterflow, which is removed from the cavity $F(R)\propto R^2(\Omega R)^2$.
+The obtained scaling law with $k=4$ gives $R\sim {\cal N}^{1/6}$ and ${\cal M}_{\perp}\propto ( \omega -\omega_\mathrm{L})^{-2}$.
+Such asymptotic regime, which can be approached in a large vessel, was probed in numerical simulations and is in a reasonable agreement \cite{Non-ground-state}.

+In conditions of the experiment the exponent $k$ in Eq.~(\ref{boxrad}) is close to $k=3$ for atomic condensates in harmonic trap.
+However, the physics of the formation of this exponent is different (formation of a box inside a flexible texture vs atom-atom interaction).
+As a result one has absolutely opposite behavior of the analogous quantities -- the frequency shift $\Delta\omega({\cal N})$ in magnon BEC and the chemical potential $\mu( {\cal N} )$ in an atomic condensate:

-With the growing $Q$-ball, its frequency $\omega$ decreases approaching the Larmor frequency asymptotically.
-As distinct from the atomic BEC, the magnon BEC droplet has $d\mu/d{\cal N} <0$.
-This determines the way in which the magnon condensate is grown in a cw NMR measurement, as seen in Fig.~\ref{Fig2} for the ground state of the trap in Fig.~\ref{Fig1}.
+As a result in contrast to atomic condensates, the magnon condensate droplet has negative derivative $d\mu/d{\cal N} < 0$.
+This means that with the growing $Q$-ball, its frequency $\omega$ decreases approaching the Larmor frequency asymptotically, and this behavior determines the way in which the magnon condensate is grown in a cw NMR measurement, as seen in Fig.~\ref{specexamp} for the formation of ground-state BEC in the trap.
 The magnons are created when the frequency $\omega$ of the applied RF field is swept down and crosses the ground state level $ \omega_{00}$.
-When $\omega$ is reduced further, the number of magnons s follows from Eq.~\eqref{magnonBEC}.
+When $\omega$ is reduced further, the number of magnons follows asymptotically Eq.~\eqref{magnonBEC}, i.e. ${\cal N} \sim (\omega -\omega_\mathrm{L})^{-5/2}$.

+The negative value of $d\mu/d{\cal N} < 0$ allows also to form the condensates on excited levels under condition when the ground-state condensate still does not exist -- the situation which is impossible for the atomic condensates with repulsive interaction, where $d\mu/d{\cal N} > 0$.